 For details about transferring Windows machines between UEFI and BIOS, see "Recovering BIOS-based systems to UEFI-based or vice versa" (p.
-114).
+112).

-- WinPE-based bootable media of a version earlier than 4.0 do not support UEFI booting. - Acronis Active Restore (p.
-233) is not available on UEFI machines. - Acronis Startup Recovery Manager (ASRM) (p.
-233) on UEFI machines can be activated only in Windows.
+- WinPE-based bootable media of a version earlier than 4.0 do not support UEFI booting. - Acronis Startup Recovery Manager (ASRM) (p.
+231) on UEFI machines can be activated only in Windows.